gunnerdoh/gunnerdoh/README.md

 Amateur developer and Dawg fan.
-Enjoys climbing, surfing, and CSS.
+I like climbing, surfing, playing music, and sports documentaries.